-Here are three fruits/vegetables easily found at farmers market this time of year that you can try:
+Here are three fruits/vegetables easily found at farmers market this time of year that you can try; watermelon, peaches, and zucchini.

 Watermelon contains vitamin C, vitamin A and pantothenic acid among other nutrients.
 Eating watermelon is a great way to get those skin benefits, but you can also make a face mask and apply the watermelon directly to the skin.

 Peaches are rich sources of alpha hydroxy acids for exfoliation, vitamin A related compounds that include beta carotene, zeaxanthin, lycopene and lutein to support skin cell regeneration and vitamin C to support collagen in the skin giving it more structure and reduce wrinkles as well as to help fade sun spots.
 Peaches also contain vitamin K to help fade dark circles under the eyes and vitamin B to help skin maintain moisture and decrease redness.

 Even that zucchini that you can’t seem to get rid of is high in vitamin C, vitamin B-6, vitamin K, vitamin A, copper and magnesium – all good nutrients for skin.
 Zucchini also contains anti-inflammatory polysaccharides like homogalacturonan to sooth skin.